PlutusDeFi (PLT) Price Hits $0.10 on Major Exchanges

-PlutusDeFi (CURRENCY:PLT) traded flat against the dollar during the 24-hour period ending at 16:00 PM E.T. on January 27th.
-One PlutusDeFi coin can now be purchased for $0.10 or 0.00000915 BTC on popular cryptocurrency exchanges.
-PlutusDeFi has a market cap of $2.11 million and $2.35 million worth of PlutusDeFi was traded on exchanges in the last day.
-During the last week, PlutusDeFi has traded flat against the dollar.
+PlutusDeFi (CURRENCY:PLT) traded flat against the dollar during the 1 day period ending at 15:00 PM ET on January 28th.
+PlutusDeFi has a total market capitalization of $2.11 million and $2.35 million worth of PlutusDeFi was traded on exchanges in the last 24 hours.
+In the last week, PlutusDeFi has traded flat against the dollar.
+One PlutusDeFi coin can currently be bought for about $0.10 or 0.00000915 BTC on popular exchanges.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.